I am often proud to be Japanese especially when I respect one of the Japanese spirits; MOTTAIANAI-もったいない.

 Mottainai Campaign Concept Movie (Youtube)

-Another devotee of Mottainai spirits, David Groß, is the movie producer and director, made films “Make Food Not Waste.
+Another devotee of Mottainai spirits, David Gross, is a movie producer and director, who made the film “Make Food Not Waste.

-Do you know that one-third of the food products for the human is discarded as food loss and waste and its weight is 1.3 billion tons every year in the world?
+Do you know that one-third of the food products for humans are discarded as food loss and waste and its weight is 1.3 billion tons every year in the world?